Possibility of hypothetical stable micro black hole production at future 100 TeV collider: Astrophysical constraints

-There are several mechanisms that could provide the significant fluxes of the micro black holes.
+There are several mechanisms that could provide significant fluxes of the micro black holes.
 The most efficient mechanism is the collision of the high energy cosmic rays with the surfaces of dense stars.
-However, considering this mechanism, one has to account for the large magnetic fields of these stars, which can lead to the considerable synchrotron energy losses of the cosmic rays.
+However, considering this mechanism, one has to account for the large magnetic fields of these stars, which presence can lead to the considerable synchrotron energy losses of the cosmic rays.
 This question was considered by \cite{Giddings:2008gr} (see Appendix G there).
 It was shown that the magnetic screening prevents the cosmic rays with the energies more than $E_{max}$ from reaching the surface,

 where $Z$ is the charge of the cosmic ray nucleus, $R$ is the star's radius, and $\theta$ is the angle between the momentum of the cosmic ray and the magnetic axis of the star.
-This is not important for the case of the white dwarfs with polar magnetic field $B \sim 10^5~$G ($E_{max} \gtrsim 10^{20}~$eV), but plays an important role for the case of neutron stars, for which the smallest detected magnetic field is $B \simeq 7\cdot 10^7~$G \cite{Manchester:2004bp}.
+The synchrotron losses are negligible in the case of the ordinary white dwarfs with the polar magnetic field $B \sim 10^5~$G ($E_{max} \gtrsim 10^{20}~$eV), but they play an important role in the case of neutron stars, for which the smallest detected magnetic field is $B \simeq 7\cdot 10^7~$G \cite{Manchester:2004bp}.